 - "77-1-804.
 Rules for recreational use of state lands -- penalty.
 (1) The board shall adopt rules authorizing and governing the recreational use of state lands allowed under 77-1-203.
 The board shall use local offices of the department to administer this program whenever practical. - (2) Rules adopted under this section must address the circumstances under which the board may close legally accessible state lands to recreational use.
 Action by the board may be taken upon its own initiative or upon petition by an individual, organization, corporation, or governmental agency.
 Closures may be of an emergency, seasonal, temporary, or permanent nature.
 State lands may be closed by the board only after public notice and opportunity for public hearing in the area of the proposed closure, except when the department is acting under rules adopted by the board for an emergency closure.
-Closed lands must be posted by the lessee at customary access points, with signs provided or authorized by the department.
+Closed lands must be posted by the lessee or by the department at the request of the lessee at customary access points, with signs provided or authorized by the